Wally Boag (the original Pecos Bill) gives his 39,522 and last performance at the

 a cattle drive to find his way home again, traveling 1,200 miles in a year.

-Disney's live-action feature film Those Calloways, starring Norman Tokar, Brian Keith, Vera Miles, and Ed Wynn is generally released.
+Disney's live-action feature film Those Calloways, directed by Norman Tokar, and starring Brian Keith, Vera Miles, and Ed Wynn is generally released.
 The film tells the story of Cam Calloway

 The Wonderful World of Disney airs part 1 of "Shadow of Fear."
 This the 12th episode of the